Nigeria - Country Commercial Guide

 Data Sources: USDA/BICO; Nigeria’s Wheat Millers Association; Master Bakers’ Association, Federal Ministry of Agriculture, and Nigerian Customs Service

 Local wheat production meets an insignificant portion of Nigeria’s wheat consumption demand.
-Overall demand is significantly augmented by imports, which are estimated at $2.1 billion in 2020 and projected to be $2.5 billion in 2021.
+Overall demand is significantly met through imports, which are estimated at $2.1 billion in 2020, and $2.5 billion in 2021.
 With the country’s wheat milling capacity at more than 8.2 million metric tons (MMT), Nigeria is the fifth largest U.S. wheat importer in the world.
 Bread, semolina, and pasta are staples in Nigeria and the demand for these products continues to increase.
-Currently, the shares of wheat flour for bread, semolina, pasta and others, remains at 60%, 20%, 10% and 10%, respectively.
+Currently, the share of the total wheat consumption market in Nigeria is dominated by bread (60%), followed by semolina (20%), and pasta (10%).

-Nigeria has seen prices of all locally grown staple foods spike in 2021 weakening consumer purchasing power which is forcing consumers to resort to cheaper commodities.
-The first quarter of 2021 experienced 47% increase in wheat importation.
-The increment was because of spike in the price of rice and garri that are Nigerians’ staple foods, making consumption of semolina, pasta, and noodles more predominant.
-U.S.-origin wheat’s market share in Nigeria was over 90% in 2012 but has declined to less than 40% in 2020 due to steep competition from wheat exports from the Black Sea region (primarily Russia).
+Nigeria has seen prices of all locally grown staple foods spike in 2021, when compounded with weakening consumer purchasing power, consumers are forced to resort to cheaper commodities.
+The first quarter of 2021 experienced a 47% increase in wheat importation.
+The increment was because of a spike in the price of rice and cassava flour that are Nigeria’s staple foods, making consumption of semolina, pasta, and noodles more predominant.
+U.S. wheat market share in Nigeria was over 90% in 2012.
+This has declined to less than 40% in 2020 due to competition from wheat exports from the Black Sea region (primarily Russia).

 Leading Sub-Sectors